Skip to content

 Discussion

-1. Instead of a std::map container, any other associative container could be used.
-I have chose a simple map since comparison of three integers by < is very simple to implement.
-The alternative std::unordered_map would require a hash function.
+would require a hash function.
 While this is possible, it requires more code.
-I do not expect a measurable performance difference.
+I do not expect a measurable performance difference. -

-2. The cache is implemented as thread_local.
+.
 This allows to omit more complicated locking mechanisms and should be thread-safe by definition.
 It is, however, unclear to me, whether this has negative performance consequences it threads are closed and reopened multiple times, i.e., if this makes it necessary to re-"compute"/re-fill the cache or whether this preserves the previously cached values.
-An alternative implementation uses the static keyword:
+An alternative implementation uses thestatic

 // Container to store the cached values